kaunel85/ong-bylaws/bylaws.md

 ARTICLE V: CHAPTER FINANCES AND BUDGETING
 -----------------------------------------
-48. At the end of the academic year each returning member shall submit their desired increase or decrease to active member dues to the executive committee.
+48. At a Chapter Meeting at the end of the year all members and the executive shall present to the chapter on their motivations for dues changes.
+At the end of the academic year each returning member shall submit their desired increase or decrease to active member dues to the executive committee.
     1. If a majority wishes to increase or decrease dues, one shall be considered.
-Any change made shall only displease X% of voters.
+Any change made shall only be greater than the desired change of 20% of voters.
-    2. The amount shall be determined by sorting the change requests and removing the X% of the values (rounding down) least in favor of the change.
+    2. The amount shall be determined by sorting the change requests and removing the 20% of the values (rounding down) least in favor of the change.
 The least extreme remaining change is the amount to be proposed
     3. This amount shall be ratified with a 66% vote at the first quorom of the next academic year, defaulting to the last years dues if failed.

 49. The Chapter will use a projected budget system to determine the dues amount.